-(refer to Definitions), to improve the quality of children's education and care experiences Ensuring notifications of serious incidents (refer to Definitions) are made to the regulatory authority (DET) (refer to Definition) through the NQA IT System (refer to Definitions) as soon as is practicable but not later than 24 hours after the occurrence (National Law: Section 174(2)(a), Regulations 176 (2)(a)) ٧ V Notifying DET within 24 hours of becoming aware of a notifiable complaint (refer to Definitions) or allegation regarding the safety, health and/or welfare of a child at the service (National Law: Section 174(2)(b), Regulations 176 (2)(a)) √ V Ensuring that where the service has been notified of a court order prohibiting an adult from contacting an enrolled child, such contact does not occur while the child is on the service premises 1 1 V V Ensuring all staff, volunteers and contractors use positive and respectful strategies to assist children to manage their own behaviour, and to respond appropriately to conflict and the behaviour of others V V V V Developing links with and referral pathways to services and/or program support groups (refer to Definitions) to support children experiencing social, emotional and behavioural difficulties and their families V V V V Ensuring that there is a behaviour guidance plan (refer to Definitions) developed for a child if educators are concerned that the child's behaviour may put the child themselves, other children, educators/staff and/or others at risk V V V V Ensuring that parents/guardians and program support groups (refer to Definitions) (as appropriate) are consulted if an individual behaviour guidance plan has not resolved the challenging behaviour V V V V Working collaboratively with educators/staff and program support groups (refer to Definitions) to develop or review an individual behaviour guidance plan for their child, where appropriate.
-V V V V V Setting clear timelines for review and evaluation of the behaviour guidance plan.
-V √ V Providing information, ideas and practical strategies to families, educators and staff on a regular basis to promote and support health and wellbeing in the service and at home V V V
+Notifying DE within 24 hours of becoming aware of a notifiable complaint (refer to Definitions) or allegation regarding the safety, health and/or welfare of a child at the service (National Law: Section 174(2)(b), Regulations 176 (2)(a)) R √ Ensuring that where the service has been notified of a court order prohibiting an adult from contacting an enrolled child, such contact does not occur while the child is on the service premises R R V V Ensuring all staff, volunteers and contractors use positive and respectful strategies to assist children to manage their own behaviour, and to respond appropriately to conflict and the behaviour of others R √ √ V Developing links with and referral pathways to services and/or program support groups (refer to Definitions) to support children experiencing social, emotional and behavioural difficulties and their families √ √ √ V Ensuring that there is a behaviour guidance plan (refer to Definitions) developed for a child if early childhood teachers an/or educators are concerned that the child's behaviour may put the child themselves, other children, staff and/or others at risk V V V V Ensuring that parents/guardians and program support groups (refer to Definitions) (as appropriate) are consulted if an individual behaviour guidance plan has not resolved the challenging behaviour √ √ V √ Working collaboratively with educators/staff and program support groups (refer to Definitions) to develop or review an individual behaviour guidance plan for their child, where appropriate. √ V V V V Setting clear timelines for review and evaluation of the behaviour guidance plan. √ √ 1 Providing information, ideas and practical strategies to families, educators and staff on a regular basis to promote and support health and wellbeing in the service and at home √ √ V Consulting with, and seeking advice from, DE if a suitable and mutually agreeable behaviour guidance plan cannot be developed R √ √ Investigating the availability of extra assistance, such as Kindergarten Inclusion Support (refer to Definitions) or training, by contacting the regional Preschool Field Officer (refer to Definitions) , specialist children's services officers from DE or other agencies working with the child R √ √ Funded Kindergarten specific Ensuring that additional resources are sourced, if required, to implement a behaviour guidance plan R √ Ensuring that educators/staff at the service are provided with appropriate training to guide the actions and their responses to a child or children with challenging behaviour.
+V V

-Consulting with, and seeking advice from, DET if a suitable and mutually agreeable behaviour guidance plan cannot be developed 1 V √ Investigating the availability of extra assistance, such as Kindergarten Inclusion Support (refer to Definitions) or training, by contacting the regional Preschool Field Officer (refer to Definitions), specialist children's services officers from DET or other agencies working with the child Funded Kindergarten specific ٧ V V Ensuring that additional resources are sourced, if required, to implement a behaviour guidance plan √ √ Ensuring that educators/staff at the service are provided with appropriate training to guide the actions and their responses to a child/children with challenging behaviour.
-V V Informing educators/staff of concerns, events or incidents that may impact on their child's behaviour at the service (e.g. moving house, relationship issues, a new sibling) V V Maintaining confidentiality (refer to Privacy and Confidentiality Policy) √ √ √ V V BOLD tick √ indicates legislation requirement
+Informing educators/staff of concerns, events or incidents that may impact on their child's behaviour at the service (e.g. moving house, relationship issues, a new sibling) V √ Maintaining confidentiality (refer to Privacy and Confidentiality Policy) R V V V √